Lim1029/trao/README.md

     knot_start ( First channel to assign as knot point) knot_spacing ( channel spacing between 2 knots )
     edge_channels ( number of edge channels to take a mean or median to get a straight line to replece the emission part. )

+## How to Run

+To perform baseline subtraction this terminal command can be used

+    python -m codes.cube_baseline_subtraction

+## Example Session

+    Input full/relative path to cube fits: /home/vinay/narit/w43/fits/trao/w43_c18o_mos.fits

+    Input vmin and vmax in km/s separated by ',' to trim the cube (0 to skip trimming): 20,150

+    Input target resolution (km/s) to perform smoothing prior to baseline fitting (0 to skip): 0

+    How to define spectral window?
+(1) no window (2) user-defined (3) automatic: 3

+    Input nbin, to divide 3121 channels: 40

+    Input clip (in unit of sigma) separated by ',':  1.5,2,2.5

+    tophat smooth cube prior to windowing? (enter kernel size v,y,x or 0 to skip): 5,5,5

+    Number of neighboring bin each side to mask as emission to protect wings: 2

+    Input Baseline method: (1) fixed poly (2) iterative poly (3) spline: 3

+    Input interior knot starting channel: 200

+    Input knot spacing in channels: 200

+    Input edge averaging channels: 50

+    Visualise baseline fitting? (y/n): y

+    Enter SNR threshold for cube masking (0 to skip): 0

+    Save this plot? (y/n): n

+    input the output path: /home/vinay/narit/w43/fits/trao/base/spline/c18o.fits